px39n/adjustment_pipeline/README.md

 # A simple example of Linear Regression

  ![](https://i.imgur.com/ekiiqdu.png)

+It will automatically a [adjustment report](https://app.gitbook.com/s/-LaPexbd5yEumpS5UpaG/api/how-the-report-looks-like) for you!

-For more complex model, you can choose predefined function, define constraint, input data from file!!
+For more complex model, you can choose predefined function, define constraint, input data from file!
+Please check in tutorial